-There’s no right or wrong answer for this question.
+There’s no right or wrong answer to this question.
 It’s your choice.

 If you decide that you have suffered enough from guilt, great.
 Let your guilty feelings go.

 But if you decide that you can’t let it go and want to hold onto your suffering, that’s okay too.
-Give yourself the permission to suffer as much as you want.
+Give yourself permission to suffer as much as you want.
 Know that it’s what you have chosen and live with it.

 Because what’s worse than suffering is creating more suffering on top of your suffering.
 I need to let go, but I can’t.
 I want to be free, but I don’t deserve it.
 On top of your guilty feeling, your mind has just created another layer of suffering that demands you to do what it thinks is right.

 If you couldn’t let go at the moment, just continue to feel guilty and suffer.
 There will be a point when you can’t suffer anymore and you would let go of your suffering anyway.
 Like what Buddha says, “Life is suffering.”
 Some of us have to suffer to be spiritually awakened and enlightened.

 6. Learn from your mistake.

 When you hurt someone, rather than dwell on the mistake which you cannot change, why not extract the lessons from your mistake and apply them to the future?

 I believe that there’s a lesson to be learned from each experience.
 If you want to go back to the past, make good use of it.
 Go back and reflect and extract the lesson you can apply to your life now.
 Get insights into your behavior and start anew.

 Ask yourself questions such as:

 - What makes me flare up at the moment?

 - How can I do better if the same situation arises the next time?

 - Are there any books or resources which I could read to help me understand my behavior?